featurepeek/marketing-website/content/blog/the-8-best-tools-for-code-review-in-2020/index.md

 ---
 title: The 8 Best Tools For Code Review In 2020
 date: "2020-02-20T12:12:03.284Z"
-description: How to ensure your feedback is interpreted as constructive criticism
+description: Improve your team's productivity during the review process with these new SaaS products
 hero: hero.jpg
 author: jasonbarry
 ---

 We love great code reviews.
 They dramatically improve the quality of your code, which ultimately means better and more reliable products.

-What we _don’t_ love about code reviews is how long they take, with many pull requests being painfully [slow to approve](/blog/why-are-so-many-orgs-slow-to-approve-pull-requests/).
+What we _don’t_ love about code reviews is how long they take, with many pull requests being painfully slow to approve.
 We shared a few tips to [speed code reviews up here](/blog/why-are-so-many-orgs-slow-to-approve-pull-requests/), but another big factor is having the right _tools_ for the job.

-To help cover this off, in this article we'll share some of the best tools we've used across the code review workflow.
-All of the tools listed here are available through the [GitHub Marketplace](https://github.com/marketplace), and we've given the pros and cons of each one below.
+In this article we'll share some of the best tools we've used during the code review process.
+Many of the tools listed here are available through the [GitHub Marketplace](https://github.com/marketplace), and we've given the pros and cons of each one below.

-So, if you’re ready to improve your code review process in 2020, read on!

 ## AccessLint